spryker/spryker-docs/docs/dg/dev/backend-development/audit-logs/audit-logs.md

 ## Plugin configuration

-Each plugin supports one type of logs (channel).
+Each plugin supports one type of logs (channel), ensuring that different kinds of activities and events are properly categorized and managed.
+Different channels are needed to segregate log data based on its context, purpose, or level of importance.
 For instructions on adding audit log types, see [Add audit log types](/docs/pbc/all/miscellaneous/{{page.version}}/tutorials-and-howtos/how-to-add-a-new-audit-log-type.md).

 The configuration for these plugins is defined in `config/Shared/config_default.php`.
 Here's an example of how to register plugins for different applications: